pbkwee/distrorejuve/README.md

 deghost works on a number of different distros.
 It uses apt, yum and repository corrections as appropriate.

-Attempts to improve the situation if it is.
+Attempts to fix:

     - Debian 7 => apt-get install
     - Debian 6 => fix up apt repositories for squeeze-lts and then apt-get install
     - Supported Ubuntus (12.04 LTS, 14.04 LTS, 14.10) => apt-get install
+    - Lenny (Deb 5), or any Ubuntu use the --break-eggs options to dist-upgrade to Wheezy or Trusty LTS.
+This will likely not work automatically, may leave you in dependency hell, and will likely change configs in ways you wish it hadn't.

+Attempts to improve the situation:.

-    - Unsupported Ubuntus (others per EOL_UBUNTU_DISTROS variable) => convert to old-releases.ubuntu.com
+    - Unsupported Ubuntus (others per UNSUPPORTED_UBUNTU variable) => convert to old-releases.ubuntu.com

+No action available for the following (and older) distros:

-    - RHEL4, WBEL3, RH9, Lenny (Debian 5) and earlier Debians => nothing
+    - RHEL4, WBEL3, RH9, Debian 4 => nothing

 Potential improvements to come:

     - Lenny.
 Need to patch?
-Maybe use squeeze .deb?
+Maybe use squeeze .deb? (vs. the whole --break-eggs dist upgrade)

   Use with --source if you just wish to have the functions available to you for testing

   Run with --check if you just wish to check, but not change your server

+  Run with --break-eggs to dist upgrade Debian lenny (unsupported) or squeeze (supported) to wheezy (latest).
+Note caveats above.

+  Run with --break-eggs to dist upgrade any ubuntu to the latest LTS.
+Note caveats above.

   Run with --usage to get this message